 If a roast falls outside the roast time max it can mean low voltage.
 Try plugging the roaster into a different outlet or trying roasting at a different time of day.

 The cooling cycle is about 13 minutes.
 Too long you say?, well I found a trick that works well.
 After about 2 minutes, just open the door.
 Everything is cool enough to touch within about another 3-4 minutes, and the first 2 minutes with the door closed allows the electronics to cool down.
 If you had gloves, you could even pull the drum as soon as you open the door.
 Either way, cooling is acceptable to me.

-The chaff collector works good, and there is usually a small handful of chaff leftover inside the machine.
-I blow out the chaff the old fashioned way, but there is an optional clean-up brush listed in the manual.
+The chaff collector works well, and there is usually a small handful of chaff leftover inside the machine.
+I blow out the chaff the old-fashioned way, but there is an optional clean-up brush listed in the manual.
 Not sure how much that upgrade will run you, but I would think a $.19 wide paintbrush could do the same thing.